RED LIGHT CAMERAS

 [7] Includes enforcement of posted "no turn on red" signs.

-[8] From official report posted on City's website - see link in Docs Set # 4, below.
+[8] From official report posted on the SLPD Traffic Division website - for a link to the Division's site see Docs Set # 4, below.

 [9] City claimed not to have individual calendar-month reports available, so was asked to provide copies of the reports it had on hand.